JRKaran7/IDAI207-1000128-Sreelakshmi-Rajesh-1000129-Janisha-Hota-1000130-Karan-Amol-Rajankar/README.md

 ***Game Engine - Virtual Trekking***
 - Concept:
-A simple trekking game where players "explore" the virtual landscapes of the northeastern states like Sikkim or Meghalaya using basic movements like hand gestures or keyboard keys.
+A simple trekking game where players "explore" the virtual landscapes of the northeastern states like Sikkim or Meghalaya through computer vision by walking in front of the camera

 - Gameplay Features:
-Basic Movement: Use hand gestures (e.g., moving hand forward) or keyboard arrows to control the direction of the player’s movement in the game.
+Basic Movement: Use hand gestures (e.g., moving hand forward) or walking movements to control the direction of the player’s movement in the game. <br>
-Scenic Views: Show static images or simple animations of famous locations in the northeastern states as players "move" through them.
+Scenic Views: Show static images or simple animations of famous locations in the northeastern states as players "move" through them. <br>
-Trivia & Facts: As players explore, display basic facts about the region (e.g., places to visit, local culture, popular trekking routes).
+Trivia & Facts: As players explore, display basic facts about the region (e.g., places to visit, local culture, popular trekking routes). <br> <br>

 Technology:
 Simple Interaction: Basic hand gestures or keyboard controls for movement